 Jamie Shea, Deputy Assistant Secretary General for Emerging Security Challenges for NATO, asks the question, "What does the United States still need to do in Europe?" in this Dean's Special Event.
 Watch the event here.

 Maria Otero, former Under Secretary for Civilian Security, Democracy, and Human Rights, will discuss the broader concept of how the United States can help governments and civil society protect the most vulnerable members of society.
 This includes human rights, but also includes addressing women and security, trafficked persons, displaced people, vulnerable groups such as LGBT and people with disabilities - the role that civilian security plays in our overall foreign policy making.
-Stream the event live here.
+Watch the event here.

 Special Event: The Crisis in Ukraine